inrydberg/mattermost-sticker-bot/README.md

 ## License

-MIT License - feel free to use in your own projects!
+MIT License (Non-Commercial) - feel free to use in your own projects!

 ## Credits